Aquarius Dignitus: Operations in Mediterranean Sea

 In February 2016 the ship was chartered by humanitarian NGO SOS Méditerranée, to provide open sea rescue and support to migrants crossing the Mediterranean Sea to reach the European Union.
 Operating on missions coordinated by Rome's maritime rescue coordination centre, patrolling the waters around Sicily, Lampedusa, and near the Libyan coast, it provided aid to over 10,000 migrants.
 On 25 May 2016 the Aquarius returned from its tenth rescue operation, having saved 388 migrants.
 A Ghanaian boy was born on board who was subsequently named Alex in honor of the Russian captain of the Aquarius, Alexander Moroz.

 In June 2018 the ship, carrying 629 migrants from Sudan and Bangladesh saved from the sea, was denied entry to Italy by its new Interior Minister Matteo Salvini and to Malta as well.
 The Government of Spain offered the ship the chance to dock in the port of Valencia, Spain, and the Italian Navy offered full assistance and a marine escort for the trip.
 Aquarius and its migrants arrived at the Port of Valencia on 17 June.
 Half of them opted to claim asylum in France, insofar as France opened the doors to anyone from the Aquarius.
 In August 2018, Spain refused entry to the vessel carrying 141 migrants from Eritrea and Somalia as Spain is not the closest safe port, as stipulated by international law.
 They were distributed among France, Germany, Luxembourg, Portugal and Spain.

 On 20 September 2018 the Aquarius picked up ten Pakistanis and a person from the Ivory Coast from a dinghy 28 nmi from the Libyan coast and 120 mi from the closest European shore, the Italian island Lampedusa.
 The same day the Aquarius asked Italy and Malta permission to disembark the eleven migrants and both countries refused.
 The migrants were handed over to a coastguard vessel off Malta on 29 September 2018, after European governments had agreed to take the people in.
 The Aquarius 2 returned to Marseille.
 In the autumn of 2018, the ship was repeatedly denied entry by Italy was instead forced to land in Malta and Spain.
 Italy had seen more than 700,000 migrants arrive on its shores in the 2013–2018 period.
 In December 2018, MSF and SOS Méditerranée announced that they had ceased their operations with the ship due repeated accusations of trafficking in waste and criminal activity, but affirmed their determination to "resume our activities".

+After this time the SOS Méditerranée continued their work with the Ocean Viking.